 We want Holy Trinity to be a safe and unthreatening place.
 So although established members may play an active role in services, you will never be asked to do anything you do not want to do.

-All who have made a commitment to follow Jesus are welcome to take communion, whatever their denominational background.
-However if you would prefer not to do so you can come forward for a blessing, or simply remain in your seat.
+All who have made a commitment to follow Jesus and received Communion in another setting are welcome to receive Holy Communion, whatever their denominational background.
+The Church of England promotes Baptism as the primary way to express our faith and participate fully in the church family.
+However, if you are not ready to make this commitment or would prefer not to receive Communion you are most welcome to come forward for a blessing, or simply remain in your seat.
 Gluten free bread is available for those who require it.

 Do you collect money during services?